Social Enterprise – it’s moving forward!

 Our awarding-winning recycling service is friendly, effective, yet not glamorous.
 Work is hard but offers the real opportunity for training and skills development.
 Teamwork helps supports our goals and everyone involved “works to do good” while simultaneously helping to ensure financial sustainability.
 There is a focused approach to identifying and managing revenue streams which support the company to cover operating costs and reinvest for the future.

 Social enterprise success generally means more social and/or environmental good with profits reinvested to deliver change.

-Usually social enterprises have more inclusive and diverse structures with women and men coming for a wide range of background to help start-up, develop and lead organisations.
+Usually, social enterprises have more inclusive and diverse structures with women and men coming for a wide range of background to help start-up, develop and lead organisations.
 Social enterprises work on a range of challenges using the tools of business to advance ideas and deliver services.
-Social Enterprise are likely to be more innovate and experiment more than traditional business as they work to fill gaps in market that are of little interest to public sector bodies and profits are limited for the private sector companies.
+Social Enterprise is likely to be more innovate and experiment more than traditional business as they work to fill gaps in the market that are of little interest to public sector bodies and profits are limited for the private sector companies.
 Finally, most work collaboratively and bring people on a journey of change.

 Learn more about eight award-winning Social Enterprises operating in Dublin:

 - Walkinstown Green

 Click here to learn about the impact on communities when you decide to buy from a social enterprise.